Table of Contents

 1. Determine Your Playing Style

-Consider whether you primarily strum, fingerpick, or use a combination of both techniques.
+Consider whether you primarily strum, fingerpick, or use both techniques.
 If you strum aggressively, you may want strings that can handle higher tension and provide volume and projection.
 Fingerpickers might prefer strings with a softer touch and a mellow tone.

 2. Understand String Materials